We drink it for focus and increased productivity at work, but it is also indispensable from almost any social setting we find ourselves in.

 This likely occurs because of coffee’s many specific health benefits, which we’ll go into more detail below.

 Further studies into the relationship between coffee and human health demonstrated that regular coffee consumption can help prevent several chronic diseases.
+This is another health benefit of coffee.
 Associations have been identified between regular moderate coffee consumption and a lower incidence of Type 2 Diabetes, Parkinson’s Disease and even Alzheimer’s disease.

 Studies also indicate that consuming three cups of coffee per day is consistently associated with a reduced risk of death from cardiovascular disease.
 Compared to non-drinkers, people had had 3 cups per day enjoyed a 19% reduction in risk of death from cardiovascular disease, 16% for coronary heart disease and 30% lower mortality risk from stroke.